calebv2/SCTool-Tracker/README.md

 3. Extracted data is formatted into HTML and displayed in the application
 4. If API integration is enabled, the data is sent to the SCTool API
 5. Local statistics are updated and displayed in the session panel
+6. If Twitch integration is enabled, kill events can trigger clip creation and chat messages

 ### File Structure